 - 1. There are seven age divisions for Youth Baseball.
 The divisions are as follows: (Cutoff Date: Prior to May 1st of Current Year) - a.
 Flea Division for youth ages 7 and 8 (with pitching machine) (must be 7 by age control date) - b.
-Mite Division for youth ages 10 and under (live pitching) - c.
-Mite Division for youth ages 10 and under (with pitching machine) - d.
-Midget Division for youth ages 12 and under - e.
-Midget "Major" Division for youth ages 12 and under - f.
-Junior Division for youth ages 14 and Under - g.
+Flea Coach Pitch Division for youth ages 7 and 8 (must be 7 by age control date) - c.
+Mite Division for youth ages 10 and under (live pitching) - d.
+Mite Division for youth ages 10 and under (with pitching machine) - e.
+Midget Division for youth ages 12 and under - f.
+Midget "Major" Division for youth ages 12 and under - g.
+Junior Division for youth ages 14 and Under - h.
 Senior Division for youth ages 17 and Under - 2.
 There shall be two (2) classifications in youth competition: A/B and C Exception- Midget Major will play a combined class at district and state. - 3.
 Youth coaches must be certified by one of the following programs: NYSCA, ACEP, GHSA, HIGHER GROUND, SIMPLY THE BEST, DOYLE, MVP, ASA VIP or EXCELLENCE PLUS. - 4.
 Any player or coach ejected from a game for unsportsmanlike conduct will be suspended for one game, in addition to the game from which ejected; or, in the case of an individual event within a meet or match, for the duration of that event.